31 October 2025

 in exchange for a tooth.

-Where did the faeries put the teeth?
+Now, where did the faeries put the teeth?
 I scuffed

 the thick mat of rusty needles to find them,